NguyenMav/Project_CSharp_SpaceDefendersGame/README.md

-Project SpaceDefenders
+**Project SpaceDefenders**

 This is a personal C# game project, the purpose of this project was to try to implement what I learned from my university project RobotDodge game and apply that knowledge/skills to this personal project.
+Basically an application of object-oriented programming principles applied to this project.

-Instructions
+**Instructions**

 Download 'SplashKit' and 'MSYS2 MINGW64' online.